Back to all blog posts

 At Alvéole, our main objective isn’t honey production or pollination (though they are sweet benefits!).
 We think of ourselves as social beekeepers.
 We use urban beehives as a way to educate more city dwellers about the environment and sustainable food systems.

-“We put honey bee hives on rooftops with the goal of making people fall in love with bees and let that be the catalyst for these larger conversations about what is going on around us and how our actions impact not only honey bees, but all pollinators and nature as a whole”.
+“We put honey bee hives on rooftops with the goal of making people fall in love with bees and let that be the catalyst for these larger conversations about what is going on around us and how our actions impact not only honey bees, but save the bees, all pollinators and nature as a whole”

 Emily can speak to how powerful an interaction with the bees can be.
 She herself first fell in love with them when she joined Alvéole as a beekeeper 4 years ago.
 “The first time I saw the bees I was like ‘okay, this is the only thing I want to do for the rest of my life’.”